tkz-sty/tkz-doc/README.md

-# tkz-doc — Class and package for the documentation of all tkz-* packages.
+# tkz-doc — Documentation macros for the TKZ series of packages

 Release 1.4c 2020/03/20

 ## Note

 This package is highly experimental and subject to change without notice.

 ## Licence